Wikia/marathon-toolbox/README.md

 - `marathon.forceUpdate` - makes app update override any deployments currently running
 - `marathon.chooseMaxResourceValue` - does not override marathon assigned resource quotas if those quotas are higher than ones defined in the deployment
 - `marathon.isConfirmationNotNeeded` - disables the confirmation dialog

+# Development #
+# version management
+:exclamantion: **for repo managers only**

+We use [bumpversion](https://github.com/peritus/bumpversion) to manage library version numbers and sync it with git tags.
+To bump version just use `bumpversion patch`